anushkadeshpande/nextjs-scratchpad/README.md

 - Prefix folder name with underscore
 - Useful to separate UI logic from routing logic
 - to include _ in url segments, folder name can be prefixed with "%5F"

+#### Route Groups:
+Logically grouping routes and project files without affecting the URL path structure.
+Routes can be logically grouped by placing them in a directory with name like `(route-group)` and this won't have any effect on the url.